djkaty/Il2CppInspector/README.md

 NOTE: You can use the asterisk wildcard (*) one or more times when specifying these paths.
 Il2CppInspector will select the last matching folder in alphanumeric order.
 This is useful if you have multiple side-by-side Unity installs and wish to always select the latest version or template.

+In the event that the assembly references are not correctly resolved the first time you load a solution, simply close and re-open the solution to force them to be resolved.

+### Class library

+To utilize Il2CppInspector in your own programs, add a reference to `Il2CppInspector.Common.dll` and add a using statement for the namespace `Il2CppInspector.Reflection`.
+See the source code for further details.

 ### Running tests

 Two Powershell scripts are provided to enable easy testing and debugging: